Josh Shapiro: Governor of Pennsylvania (2023–present)

 On January 17, 2023, Shapiro was sworn in on a stack of three Hebrew Bibles, including one that was on the bimah during the Pittsburgh synagogue shooting.
-Long weaving his Jewish identity into his politics, Shapiro is considered part of the new age of Jewish politicians who are open about their identity.
+Often incorporating his Jewish identity into his politics, Shapiro is considered part of the new age of Jewish politicians who are open about their identity.
 He is the third Jewish governor in the history of Pennsylvania, after Milton Shapp and Ed Rendell.
 He is also the state's first Generation X governor.

 On February 19, 2025, President Trump appointed Shapiro to the Council of Governors.

 Cabinet

 On December 6, 2022, during his transition to the governorship, it was reported that Shapiro tapped several of his longtime aides to serve in high-ranking positions, including naming his campaign manager Dana Fritz as his chief of staff.
 In January 2023, he appointed Akbar Hossain, an executive to his transition team, to be secretary of policy and named his longtime aide Mike Vereb to be secretary of legislative affairs.
 Vereb served in that position until he resigned in late September after he was accused of sexual harassment of a female staffer.
 He was replaced by Thomas "T. J." Yablonski, a senior adviser in the governor's office.

 Shapiro's administration was accused of covering up the sexual harassment incident after it was revealed Vereb had remained in his position months after the accusations were made.
 Shapiro defended his administration's actions, saying that an investigation into the allegations against Vereb is under way.
 He added, "Obviously these investigations—and again, I'm speaking generally, and I think it's really important that you understand that—these things don't happen overnight.
 They can be lengthy processes.
 But it's important, and I know this from my time as attorney general advocating for victims, it's really important to make sure that everyone be heard and that the process be thorough and complete."
 Weeks later, Spotlight PA revealed that, three weeks before Vereb's resignation, Shapiro's administration had reached a settlement for $295,000 with Vereb's accusers that included a clause preventing all parties involved from publicly discussing its details.